jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

-This principle applies even if the communications that carry that information are encrypted, as the party that received the communications and can decrypt them may use the information, e.g., because it has become or will later become compromised
+This principle applies even if the communications that carry that information are encrypted, as the party that received the communications and can decrypt them may use the information, e.g., because it has become or will later become compromised.

 ## Principle: Build for eventual compromise

-PRINCIPLE: Build defenses to protect information, even when some component in a system is compromised.
+PRINCIPLE: Build defenses to protect information, even when some component in a system is or becomes compromised.

-For instance, at the service side encryption of data at rest or in use may assist in protecting information when an attacker gains access to the servers.
-Similarly, regular purging of old information can limit damage in case a compromise occurs.
+For instance, at the service side encryption of data at rest may assist in protecting information if an attacker gains access to the servers.
+Similarly, protecting data in use can prevent leakage in some cases, and regular purging of old information can limit the amount of leaked information.

-Protocols can ensure that perfect forward secrecy can be provided, so that the damage resulting from a compromise of keying material has limited impact.
+Protocols can ensure that perfect forward secrecy is provided, so that the damage resulting from a compromise of keying material has limited impact.